fuankarion/Vision17/Lab1-Linux/readme.md

 3. The file system through the terminal
-   Some basic commands to navigate through the file system
+   Like any other component of the Os, the file systema can be accesed from the command line.
+Here are some basic commands to navigate through the file system

    -  ls: List contents of current directory
    -  pwd: Give location of current directory